 - How does the fluid interact with the bottle?
 Does it cause an oscillatory motion? - What types of motion can the bottle perform?
 Can one draw an analogy to a damped pendulum? - Is the problem all about the rolling?
-Should we also investigate other rotational modes, such as the revolution around an axis normal to the principal axis of the bottle (if the push was not centered)? - What simplifying assumptions should be made concerning the geometry of the bottle? - How does the motion depend on the initial push? (its duration? strength? direction? position of the contact point?) - Besides the amount of the liquid in the bottle, what are the other important parameters of the liquid (density? viscosity? rheological behavior?)
+Should we also investigate other rotational modes, such as the revolution around an axis normal to the principal axis of the bottle (if the push was not centered)? - How relevant if the actual shape of the bottle?
+What simplifying assumptions may be made as for its geometry? - How does the motion depend on the initial push? (its duration? strength? direction? position of the contact point?) - Besides the amount of the liquid in the bottle, what are the other important parameters of the liquid (density? viscosity? rheological behavior?)
 Is it worth studying non-Newtonian fluids in the bottle, such as yoghurt? - How to describe the fluid flow inside the bottle?
 Is there a possibility for an analytical model under certain assumptions?
 How to describe the oscillations, the total distance traveled, the total time of motion? - Is it possible to describe or measure the relative motion of the center-of-the-masses, and the effective moment of inertia of the bottle? - How do the momentum, translational and angular speeds, orientation of the bottle change over time? - Can the bottle show the hula hooping effect?
 Is there a possibility of slipping? - What are the main sources of energy losses?
-What is the kinetics of the bottle before the final rest, and what additional forces or interactions may influence on it? - To what degree the motion is reproducible, if the experiment is repeated?Above all, what are your conclusions on the problem?
+What is the kinetics of the bottle before the final rest, and what additional forces or interactions may influence on it? - To what degree the motion is reproducible, if the experiment is repeated?
+Above all, what are your conclusions on the problem?